 The Philippians were in a spiritual war.
 They had enemies trying to harm them…silence them…shut them down.
 They had conflicts within their group that threatened friendships and stability.
 It was a startling time.
 It was a stressful situation.
 Life was difficult.
 It was frightening, but they could not freeze up.
 They could not faint.

 Followers of Christ in today’s world find themselves in awkward situations.
-Here in the States we will probably not face physical harm for our beliefs, but emotional harm and contentious relationships are very possible.
-For many the uneasy, tense emotions that come from doing the right thing or saying the right thing is all that is needed for them to “freeze.”
-Some “faint” at just the thought of talking about their faith in Christ because they fear being misunderstood or judgmental or politically incorrect or out of touch with modern thinking.
+We are living in a world that perceives faith in Christ to be either irrelevant or evil.
+In the U.S., we have not yet faced physical harm for following Christ, but emotional harm and contentious relationships are very possible.
+Unfortunately, the uneasy, tense emotions that come from doing the right thing or saying the right thing is all that is needed for some of us to “freeze.”
+Some of us “faint” at just the thought of talking about Christ because we fear being misunderstood or judgmental or politically incorrect.

 Fainting followers of Christ are not cute like the Fainting Goat.
-No, unfortunately they are a liability to themselves and other believers; and they give an opportunity for the enemy to advance.
-I know that is harsh, but it is exactly the image Paul was painting in the letter to the Philippians.
+No, unfortunately they are a liability to themselves and other believers.
+They give an opportunity for the enemy to advance.
+I know that is harsh, but it is exactly the image Paul was painting.
 In the face of hardship, strained relationships, and uncomfortable conversations, we are to stand firm and strive together without being frightened.

-The courage to not be frightened comes from the other two things Paul penned: stand firm and strive together.
+The courage to not be frightened happens when we stand firm and strive together.
 To understand how these three things work together let me share a legend from World War II.

-In April of 1940, German tanks rumbled across the borders of peaceful European countries.
-One country they rolled into was Denmark.
-As part of their systematic method of intimidation and oppression, the Germans would require every Jew to wear a yellow Star of David.
+In April of 1940, German tanks rumbled into Denmark.
+To intimidate and oppress, the Germans would require every Jew in an occupied country to wear the yellow Star of David.
 Any Jew who failed to comply would be put to death.
-The Star of David, a proud symbol of Jewish faith and culture, was being used to mark Jews as deplorable members of society—to rob them of their possessions, their dignity and even their lives.
+The Star of David, a proud symbol of Jewish faith and culture, was being used to mark Jews as second rate members of society—to rob them of their possessions, their dignity and their lives.